 Like all spiders, wolf spiders bite, but their bite is considered more annoying than dangerous.

-Wolf Spiders: Identification
+Wolf Spiders and Nursery Web Spiders: Identification

-Despite the name, the rabid wolf spider (Genus Rabidosa), picture two, is not an aggressive, rabies carrying scourge of the earth.
+Despite the name, the rabid wolf spider (Genus Rabidosa), is not an aggressive, rabies carrying scourge of the earth.
 In fact, rabid wolf spiders are a fairly common and docile eastern wolf spider genera.

 It inhabits a variety of primarily southern ecosystems, and home consists of a ground burrow.
 Their hunting occurs mostly at night.